pu2clr/AKC695X/README.md

 # [PU2CLR AKC695X Arduino Library](https://pu2clr.github.io/AKC695X)

 This is an Arduino Library to control the AKC695X / M695X DSP radio devices.

+This library was built based on [AKC6955 stereo FM / TV / MW / SW / LW digital tuning radio](http://maximradio.altervista.org/akc6955/AKC6955-datasheet-english.pdf) document from "AKC technology".
+Others sources help the author to build tis library.
+You can check these source on [References](https://pu2clr.github.io/AKC695X/#references).

-This library can be freely distributed using the MIT Free Software model.
+The PU2CLR AKC695X Arduino Library also intend to be used on **all members of the AKC695X family** respecting, of course, the features available for each IC version.
+Finally, it can be freely distributed using the MIT Free Software model.

 [Copyright (c) 2020 Ricardo Lima Caratti](https://pu2clr.github.io/AKC695X/#mit-license).